Counseling

 How can I refer someone I am concerned about?

 In the event that you are concerned about someone, Counseling Services provides consultation to students, faculty, staff and family members.
 The Counseling Services staff is available to discuss concerns, provide guidance and referrals, as well as, recommendations via the phone or in person.
 Additionally, a student can be accompanied to Counseling Services.
 It is helpful that your concerns are clearly communicated with the Counseling services staff prior to sending a student.
-For emergency or life threatening events, please call 911.
+In an emergency or after hours: call 911 or Campus Police (203) 837-9300.

 Note: Due to client confidentiality laws, we cannot inform you as to whether the student makes or keeps and appointment without the student’s written permission.